SDavenia/ups_gen/README.md

       - `political_compass_questions.txt` – Contains the full set of PCT questions.
     - `prompting/`
       - `additional_context.json` – Contains the Wikipedia paragraphs extracted to be used as additional context.
-      - `prompts_wright.json` – Contains the
+      - `prompts_wright.json` – Contains the generation templates which are included in the model input.
+      - `jailbreak_options_rottger.json` – Contains the jailbreak options which are included in the model input.
-      - `generation_args_wright.json` – Contains the args passed to the model for generation.
+      - `generation_args_wright.json` – Contains the args passed to the model for generation (same as [2]).
-      - `evaluation_args_wright.json` – Contains the args passed to the evaluator model for making the generation.
+      - `evaluation_args_wright.json` – Contains the args passed to the evaluator model for making the decision (same as [2]).

-### References
+## References
 - [1] Paul Röttger, Valentin Hofmann, Valentina Pyatkin, Musashi Hinck, Hannah Kirk, Hinrich Schütze, and Dirk Hovy.
 (2024). **Political Compass or Spinning Arrow?
 Towards More Meaningful Evaluations for Values and Opinions in Large Language Models.** *Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)*, pp. 15295–15311, Bangkok, Thailand.

 - [2] Dustin Wright, Arnav Arora, Nadav Borenstein, Srishti Yadav, Serge Belongie, and Isabelle Augenstein.
 (2024). **LLM Tropes: Revealing Fine-Grained Values and Opinions in Large Language Models.**  *Findings of the Association for Computational Linguistics: EMNLP 2024*, pp. 17085–17112, Miami, Florida, USA.
 Association for Computational Linguistics.